 Leadership Through Conversations

 Sometimes the simple things are the most powerful.
 How often do you simply talk to the people you work with?
 How often are you human with them and invite their humanity out?
-John reminds us why this is so important. – InPower Editors
+John reminds us why leadership conversations are so important. – InPower Editors

 Two weeks ago, I had the privilege of facilitating a discussion for a webinar for alumni of Georgetown University titled, “Conversations are the Work of a Leader”.